sc-nun216/5m-data-2.7-data-orchestration-testing/lesson.md

 DAGSTER_DBT_PARSE_PROJECT_ON_LOAD=1 dagster dev
 ```

-We can now trigger the dbt pipeline from within Dagster by selecting the assets and clicking 'Materialize selected'.
+We can now trigger the Dbt pipeline from within Dagster by selecting the assets and clicking 'Materialize selected'.

-We can even schedule the dbt pipeline to run daily by uncommenting the code in `resale_flat_dagster/resale_flat_dagster/schedules.py`.
+We can even schedule the pipeline to run daily by uncommenting the code in `resale_flat_dagster/resale_flat_dagster/schedules.py`.
 Now click 'Reload definitions' and you will see the new schedule.

 ## Part 2 - Hands-on with Data Testing (Great Expectations)